fbpx

 Talk to Real Americans.

 The best way to learn?
-Talk to real people!
-Find American friends and join online language groups or use apps to chat with native speakers.
+Talk to real people Find American friends and join them in online language groups or use apps to chat with native speakers.

 Tip: Don’t be shy.
-Making mistakes is part of learning.
+Making mistakes becuase it’s part of learning.

 Final Thoughts